Ironmouse: 2020–2025: Growth and VShojo membership

 On December 7, 2023, Ironmouse won the award for Content Creator of the Year at The Game Awards 2023, becoming the first VTuber to win in the category.
 In February 2024, she repeated as Best VTuber and was also nominated for Streamer of the Year at The Streamer Awards.

-On September 10, 2024, YouTube suspended Ironmouse's VOD channel, supposedly due to copyright strikes.
+On September 10, 2024, YouTube suspended Ironmouse's VOD channel, reportedly due to copyright strikes.
 On September 20, her main YouTube channel was also suspended; in response, she tweeted that she was "incredibly sad and shocked".
-Both of Ironmouse's YouTube channels were later reinstated on September 23.
+Both of Ironmouse's YouTube channels were reinstated on September 23.
 On September 24, Ironmouse broke the all-time subscription record for a female streamer on Twitch for the third consecutive year, exceeding her previous record of 205,488 subscribers.
 That same month, Ironmouse overtook Kai Cenat as the most-subscribed channel on Twitch, setting a new all-time record for the service on September 30.
 Her record lasted until November 2024, when it was broken by Cenat.
 In December 2024, Ironmouse once again won the Streamer Award for Best VTuber, and was also nominated for Best Marathon Stream and the Sapphire Award.
 An annual report from StreamsCharts showed that Ironmouse was the most-watched female streamer on Twitch in 2024.

-In June 2025, Ironmouse was featured by Canadian rapper bbno$ in his song "1-800"; the rapper also cosplayed as Ironmouse after meeting a goal for likes on X.
+In June 2025, Ironmouse was featured by Canadian rapper bbno$ in his song "1–800"; the rapper also cosplayed as Ironmouse after meeting a goal for likes on X.